 A collegiate recovery community (CRC) is a supportive environment within the campus culture that reinforces a student’s decision to engage in a substance-free college experience.
 It is designed to provide an educational opportunity alongside recovery support to ensure that students do not have to sacrifice one for the other.
-Primary components of collegiate recovery community include:

-Collegiate Recovery @ Elon
+Collegiate Recovery at Elon

 - Peer connections and social networking